nheeren/liberated_data/README.md

 ### Data file

 The final CSV file with the raw data.
 This file should be formatted in a way that the original figure / data can be reproduced effortlessly with any software, e.g. as Excel.
+Consider adding a serial ID column for easier referencing.

 ## Resources